NethermindEth/starknet.go/examples/README.md

 1. Rename the ".env.template" file located at the root of this folder to ".env"
 1. Uncomment, and assign your Sepolia testnet endpoint to the `RPC_PROVIDER_URL` variable in the ".env" file
+1. Uncomment, and assign your Sepolia websocket testnet endpoint to the `WS_PROVIDER_URL` variable in the ".env" file
 1. Uncomment, and assign your account address to the `ACCOUNT_ADDRESS` variable in the ".env" file (make sure to have a few ETH in it)
 1. Uncomment, and assign your starknet public key to the `PUBLIC_KEY` variable in the ".env" file
 1. Uncomment, and assign your private key to the `PRIVATE_KEY` variable in the ".env" file